 - Who does TensorFlow affect?
 TensorFlow will have a lasting effect on developers and users.
 Since the library was made open source, it is available to all developers, which means their products can be significantly enhanced to bring a higher level of intelligence and accuracy to their products.

-- When is TensorFlow happening?
+- When was TensorFlow released?
 TensorFlow was originally released November 9, 2015, and the stable release was made available on February 15, 2017.
+Google has now released TensorFlow 2.4, which includes a number of new features and profiler tools.

 - How do I start using TensorFlow?
 Developers can download the source code from the TensorFlow GitHub repository.
 Users are already seeing its effects in the Google ecosystem.